DmitryBogdan90/rsschool-cv/cv.md

 * ##### [Gmail](mailto:mgblsttt@gmail.com)

 ## Summary:
 * ##### Frequenter of physics and mathematics classes.
-He studied at the radio engineering college and at the BSU on the mechanics and mathematics.
+I studied at the radio engineering college and at the BSU on the mechanics and mathematics.
 I like to think and discover new things for myself.

 ## Skills:
 * ##### JS(ES6)